miln0068/TestIA/_posts/2016-12-30-welcome-to-the-prototype.md

 ---

 Welcome to the e-tools prototype.
 The purpose of this tool is to test ideas about various aspects of the information architecture including content strategy, metadata, and usability testing.
-Feel free to provide feedback through the tab at the top of the Home page.
+Feel free to provide feedback through the tab at the top of the **Home** page.
+Also subscribe to the RSS feed to stay up to date with any changes.

 <!---{% include links.html %}-->